Royal Lao Armed Forces: Lao Military Academy and Staff College

-The first Laotian military schools were established by the French Union Army Command in 1952, with the creation at Pakse and Vientiane of two NCO training schools (École des Cadres), later merged into a single institution, the Reserve Cadres Training Centre (Centre de Formation des Cadres de Réserve – CFCR), soon followed by a Reserve Officers Training School (École des Officiers de Reserve – EOR).
-First set up at Pakse, the latter institution was later transferred to Dong Hene in Savannakhet Province, which eventually became the Lao Military Academy.
-A Staff and Command school, the Military Institution of Higher Learning (Institut des hautes études militaires – IHEM), which was later transferred to Long Tieng in Xaisomboun Province, and an Accountancy School (École de Comptabilité) were also established at the time in Vientiane.
+The first Laotian military schools were established by the Command of the French Forces in the Far East (Commandement des Troupes Françaises en Extrême Orient – TFEO) in 1952, with the creation at Pakse and Vientiane of two non-commissioned officer (NCO) training schools (École des Cadres), later merged into a single institution, the Reserve Cadres Training Centre or RCTC (Centre de Formation des Cadres de Réserve – CFCR), soon followed by a Reserve Officers Training School or ROTS (École des Officiers de Reserve – EOR).
+First set up at Pakse, the latter institution was later transferred to Dong Hene in Savannakhet province, which eventually became the Lao Military Academy or LMA.
+The officers' courses ministered at the Dong Hene Academy lasted a year and provided technical instruction to mobilized Lao civil servants and selected personnel drawn from the ranks of the ANL or from the Land Forces of Laos (Forces Terrestres du Laos – FTL), and by July 1954, 80 active-duty lieutenants and 115 second lieutenants had been graduated.

+Transferred to Pakse after the merger with his parent instituition from Vientiane, the RCTC non-commissioned officer school was able to graduate 525 sergeants by 1953; an additional Training Centre for non-commissioned officers was opened at the French-run Camp Chinaimo, a major military facility located on the southern outskirts of Vientiane.

+A Staff and Command school, the Military Institution of Higher Learning or MIHL (Institut des hautes études militaires – IHEM), which was later transferred to Long Tieng in Xaisomboun province, and an Accountancy School (École de Comptabilité) were also established at the time in Vientiane.

+In early 1962, a new Reserve Officer Candidate School or ROCS (École des Candidats Officiers de Réserve – ECOR) was re-established at Dong Hene, being staffed by two teams of U.S. Special Forces (USSF) White Star Mobile Training Team advisors totalling 14 men, assisted by Laotian RLA instructors.
+The reserve officer's course own curriculum placed emphasis on irregular warfare and counterinsurgency: while the Americans conducted the weapons handling and tactical training, the Laotian instructors taught courses in military discipline, military regulations, and civic action.
+Prior to graduation, the American advisors led the Laotian students on a field exercise, often complemented by a live-fire field operation against NVA/Pathet Lao forces in the surrounding areas of the training centre, which completed the officer's course.
+During a six-month period, the Dong Hene ROCS graduated two groups of 120 junior officers each.

-In mid-1965, ten Royal Thai Army (RTA) instructors – among them, Chaovalit Yongchaiyudh, future prime minister of Thailand – arrived at the IHEM in Long Tieng to run the first 32-week command and staff course that resulted in the graduation of 30 laotian senior officers in early 1966.
+In mid-1965, ten Royal Thai Army (RTA) instructors – among them, Chaovalit Yongchaiyudh, future prime minister of Thailand – arrived at the IHEM in Long Tieng to run the first 32-week command and staff course that resulted in the graduation of 30 Laotian senior officers in early 1966.
 A separate Staff School (École d'État-Major – EAM) was also established at Phone Kheng near Vientiane, which graduated nine intakes before closing in 1972 due to budgetary reasons.